twesigomwedavid/linux-and-R-intro/linux-schedule.md

 NB: Make a note regarding index files

+### 3. Installing missing tools/commands on your terminal

+#### Learning objectives/outcomes:
+- Learning how to install commonly used tools/commands which may not be on the terminal by default

 ### References
 This schedule was modeled on the Unix shell material at https://swcarpentry.github.io/shell-novice/.